 Baby Boomers Remain Largest Share of Home Buyers as First-Time Buying Falls to Record Low

-Their unusual definition of Gen Z is not noted – there may be a reason to restrict to age 18 and up in terms of who might be a home buyer, but this has not been disclosed.
+Their definition of Gen Z is not noted – there may be a reason to restrict to age 18 and up in terms of who might be a home buyer, but this was not disclosed.
+(NAR confirms they cut the lower bound of Gen Z at 18 since no one under 18 could buy a home.)

 The NAR survey is based on a 120-question survey with a 3.5% response rate.
-How many young people had the time to answer a 120 question survey versus older retired home buyers?
-Do you see a sample bias problem here?
-A 120 question survey is likely a minimum 1 hour time commitment.
+How many young people had time to answer a 120 question survey versus older retired home buyers?
+A 120 question survey is likely a minimum 1 hour time commitment and may lead to a sample bias problem.

 Today’s population demographics